 2 We pray for the start-up of fall programs in congregations and give thanks for the gifts and service of volunteers, leaders and teachers.

-3 As students and educators settle into a new school year, we pray that developing life skills, confidence and a sense of social responsibility compliment striving for academic achievement.
+3 As students and educators settle into a new school year, we pray that developing life skills, confidence and a sense of social responsibility complement striving for academic achievement.

 4 This year marks the 15th anniversary of the full communion agreement between the ELCA and the Moravian Church in America.
 We pray for growing understanding and love between our churches as we follow and serve Christ together in the world.